tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Description ==

 A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month.
 You can easily find them at [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security").
-It means that many WordPress sites can be always exposed to the threats of being exploited caused by those vulnerabilities.
+It means that many WordPress sites can always be exposed to the threats of being exploited caused by those vulnerabilities.

-This plugin protects your site against such threats of attack to the back-end of your site such as login form (login attempt) and admin area.
+This plugin protects your site against such threats of attack against the back-end of your site such as login form (login attempt) and admin area.
 And it also blocks undesired requests to the comment form (spam and trackback), XML-RPC (login attempt and pingback) and even public facing pages aka front-end.

+After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked especially if you enable Zero-day Expoit Prevention for back-end.

 = Features =